ALapinskas/gameserver/README.md

 # gameserver
 Simple nodejs server for multiuser usage: multiplayer games, chats, webrtc apps, etc.
 It allow creating independent sessions for users and delegate messages only inside them.
-Websocket based.
+Websocket and socket.io based.

 # The idea
     Each session should have its own id, or name.
-    Emitting a unic id/name will create a new session, if the id/name is already exist, you will try to join that session.
+    Emitting a uniq id/name will create a new session.
+You will try to join that session, if the id/name is already exist.
-    Emittting other messages will be delegated only to pariticipants joined to the same session.
+    Emitting other messages will be delegated only to participants joined to the same session.
-    Server side logging is included (by default maximim 100 mb).
+    Server side logging is included (by default max 100 mb).

 # Using
-# Serverside http
+# ServerSide http
     copy/paste files to your web-server
     npm i
     npm start
-# Serverside https
+# ServerSide https
     For https connection you should provide valid certificate and cert key paths:
     CERT="/var/certs/cert.crt" KEY="/var/certs/cert.key" npm start
 # Specify port
     PORT=9999 npm start
-# Clientside
+# ClientSide
     install socket.io, attach library

     connect to server from point 1 with socket.io lib: